 - Peel the swede, rinse it under the tap if it's still a bit muddy and cut into wedge shapes.

 Place in a baking tray and sprinkle over 1 tsp Cajun seasoning and 2 tbsp sunflower oil before mixing together.

-- Season with salt to taste and sprinkle with the parsley.
+Season with salt to taste and sprinkle with 1 tbsp chopped parsley.

 - Serve as a side dish or with a dip.